yank555-lu/docker_android-build-box/README.md

         android-build-box:focal \
         bash

+Note :

-* Note : In both cases, the container will be autoremoved on exit, if you want to keep the container, omit "--rm".
+* In both cases, the container will be autoremoved on exit, if you want to keep the container, omit "--rm".
+* '--privileged' flag is needed to allow nsjail to operate properly (this may become fatal in the future).

 ## Inspiration and Thanks ##